 This seafood chowder is probably best described as East Coast Canada style.
 It is classic, thick and creamy chowder, with vegetables and potatoes in addition to seafood.
 You’ll also love the easy homemade fish stock that forms the base of this delicious chowder.

-While this soup may look decadent, much of the “creaminess” comes from the potatoes.
+While this soup may look rich, much of the “creaminess” comes from the potatoes.
 There is a relatively small amount of added cream (for 8 servings), so this soup comes in at just about 300 calories a serving, plus all the seafood goodness :)

-For the thickest soup, be sure to use baking potatoes, such as russet.
+Potato – For the thickest soup, be sure to use baking potatoes, such as russet.
 They break down as they cook a bit and act to thicken the soup naturally, without needing to add too much cream.

-For the creamiest chowder, you’ll want to use heavy cream.
+- For the creamiest chowder, you’ll want to use heavy cream.
 If you don’t have or don’t want to use heavy cream, you could use a light cream, but you’ll want to mix in about 1 Tbsp of cornstarch with the lighter cream before adding to the soup, to help thicken the soup.

 No need to use fresh seafood or to thaw your seafood ahead, if you don’t want to.
 You can add frozen seafood directly to the poaching liquid.
 Just note that it will take a few extra minutes to poach from frozen.

-Thick and Creamy Seafood Chowder
+Get the Recipe: Thick and Creamy Seafood Chowder

-- 2 Tbsp butter
+- 2 Tablespoons butter

-- 1 small onion diced
+- 1 small onion, diced

-- 3 ribs celery diced
+- 3 ribs celery , diced

-- Water to cover
+- Water, to cover

-- 2/3 lb sole filet cubed (or fish of your choice)
+- 2/3 lb sole filet, cubed (or fish of your choice)

-- 2/3 lb scallops whole (or shrimp, lobster etc.)
+- 2/3 lb scallops, whole (or shrimp, lobster etc.)